-In addition, we have a distribution agreement with Arrow Enterprise Computing Solutions, Inc. ("Arrow"), a subsidiary of Arrow Electronics, Inc., covering our North American commercial and U.S. Federal Government markets.
-Pursuant to the distribution agreement, Arrow's primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
-Many of our North American resellers have been transitioned to Arrow.
-Sales through our distribution agreement with Arrow accounted for approximately 24% of our total revenues for fiscal 2010 and approximately 21% for fiscal 2009.
-Arrow accounted for a total of approximately 30% of our accounts receivable balance as of March 31, 2010 as a result of our reseller agreement.
-If Arrow were to discontinue or reduce the sales of our products or if our agreement with Arrow was terminated, and if we were unable to take back the management of our reseller channel or find another North American distributor to replace Arrow, then it could have a material adverse effect on our future revenues.
+In addition, we have distribution agreements covering our North American commercial markets and our U.S. Federal Government market with Arrow Enterprise Computing Solutions, Inc. ("Arrow"), a subsidiary of Arrow Electronics, Inc., and Avnet Technology Solutions ("Avent"), a subsidiary of Avnet, Inc. Pursuant to these distribution agreements, these distributors primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
+Many of our North American resellers have been transitioned to either Arrow or Avnet.
+Sales through our distribution agreement with Arrow accounted for approximately 25% of our total revenues for fiscal 2011 and approximately 24% for fiscal 2010.
+Arrow accounted for a total of approximately 32% of our accounts receivable balance as of March 31, 2011 as a result of our reseller agreement.
+Avnet's total revenue contribution was not material for fiscal 2011 and 2010 and its accounts receivable balance was not material as of March 31, 2011.
+If Arrow or Avnet were to discontinue or reduce the sales of our products or if our agreement with Arrow or Avnet was terminated, and if we were unable to take back the management of our reseller channel or find another North American distributor to replace Arrow or Avnet, then it could have a material adverse effect on our future revenues.

-Sales through Dell as a result of our reseller agreement and as well as our original equipment manufacturer agreement, which is discussed below, accounted for approximately 24% of total revenues for fiscal 2010 and approximately 23% of total revenues for fiscal 2009.
-Dell also accounted for a total of approximately 27% of our accounts receivable balance as of March 31, 2010.
+Sales through Dell as a result of our reseller agreement and as well as our original equipment manufacturer agreement, which is discussed below, accounted for approximately 23% of total revenues for fiscal 2011 and approximately 24% of total revenues for fiscal 2010.
+Dell also accounted for a total of approximately 25% of our accounts receivable balance as of March 31, 2011.
 If we were to see an impairment of our receivable balance from Dell, it could have a significant adverse effect on our results of operations.

 Our original equipment manufacturer agreements are primarily with Dell and Hitachi Data Systems.
 Our original equipment manufacturers sell our software applications and in some cases incorporate our data and information management software into systems that they sell.
 A material portion of our revenues is generated through these arrangements.
 However, we have no control over the shipping dates or volumes of systems these original equipment manufacturers ship and they have no obligation to ship systems incorporating our software applications.
 They also have no obligation to recommend or offer our software applications exclusively or at all, and they have no minimum sales requirements and can terminate our relationship at any time.
 These original equipment manufacturers also could choose to develop their own data and information management software internally and incorporate those products into their systems instead of our software applications.
 The original equipment manufacturers that we do business with also compete with one another.
 If one of our original equipment manufacturer partners views our arrangement with another original equipment manufacturer as competing with its products, it may decide to stop doing business with us.
 Any material decrease in the volume of sales generated by original equipment manufacturers we do business with, as a result of these factors or otherwise, would have a material adverse effect on our revenues and results of operations in future periods.
-Sales through our original equipment manufacturer agreements accounted for approximately 10% of our total revenues for fiscal 2010 and 12% for fiscal 2009.
+Sales through our original equipment manufacturer agreements accounted for approximately 10% of our total revenues for both fiscal 2011 and fiscal 2010.